redhat-cop/cloud.vmware_ops/extensions/experiences/vmware_ops/README.md

 #### VMware Ops - vCenter Credential

 This is a credential for VMware vCenter.
-It securly holds the authentication details for your vCenter while also sharing them with the playbook as environment variables.
-This makes authentication seemless.
+It securely holds the authentication details for your vCenter while also sharing them with the playbook as environment variables.
+This makes authentication seamless.

 You must edit the credential once it has been loaded and update the values for the following attributes:
 - username